-The broad challenge, then, is to move toward and support new forms of citizen participation [Arias et al., 2000a].
-Certainly this challenge is not without its difficulties, such as (a) the paradox that citizens cannot really be informed unless they participate, yet they cannot really participate unless they are informed [Brown et al., 1994]; and (b) that participation has limits that are contingent on the nature of each citizen's situation, the issues, the problems, and the institutional designs [Arias, 1989], as well as the available technology and media.
-One benefit of addressing these challenges is that informed participation leads to ownership and a stronger sense of community.
+The broad challenge, then, is to move toward new forms of citizen participation.
+Certainly this challenge is not without its difficulties.
+For example, some of these include (a) the paradox that citizens cannot really be informed unless they participate, yet they cannot really participate unless they are informed [Brown et al., 1994]; and (b) that participation has limits that are contingent on the nature of each citizen's situation, the issues, the problems, and the institutional designs [Arias, 1989], as well as the available technology and media.
+One of the benefits of addressing these challenges is that informed participation leads to ownership and a stronger sense of community.

-The challenge to the HCl community is to move beyond an emphasis on interaction that is solely focused on information access to one that supports informed participation.
-This rests on the premise that one of the major roles for computational media is not merely to deliver existing and predigested information to individuals but to provide the opportunity and resources for design activities embedded in social debates and discussions in which all people can choose to act as designers rather than being confined to consumer roles.
+The challenge to the HCI community is to move beyond an emphasis on interaction that is solely focused on access to information to one that supports informed participation.
+This rests on the premise that one of the major roles for computational media is not merely to deliver existing and predigested information to individuals but to provide the opportunity and resources for design activities embedded in social debates and discussions in which all people can act as designers if they choose to do so rather than being confined to consumer roles.

 Moving beyond Closed Systems.
-If HCl systems are to effectively support collaborative design, they must adequately address not only the problem situations, but also the collaborative activity surrounding the problem.
-By addressing real-world problems, the system must cope with problem contexts that change over time.
-In addition to the fluid nature of the problems themselves, the very process of collaboration among stakeholders further increases the everchanging nature of the problem context.
+If HCI systems are to effectively support collaborative design, they must adequately address not only the problem situations, but also the collaborative activity surrounding the problem.
+By addressing real-world problems that are inherently ill structured and ill defined, the system must cope with problem contexts that change over time.
+In addition to the fluid nature of the problems themselves, the very process of collaboration among stakeholders further increases the everchanging problem context.
+Because the issues that arise in these problems will depend on the background, motivation, and agendas of the participants, the problem will take different forms, depending on the collaborators.
 Designing systems to support the constantly evolving problem context as the collaborators work to understand, frame, and address it is an important challenge.
-Providing closed systems with the essential functionality fixed when the system is designed is inadequate for coping with such dynamic problem contexts because many of the issues come out only when a system is used.
+Providing closed systems, in which the essential functionality is fixed when the system is designed, is inadequate for coping with such dynamic problem contexts.
+Creating a system with constrained functionality requires making assumptions about use that cannot be fully anticipated when the system is designed, because many of the issues come out only when a system is used.

-Therefore, providing open systems with opportunities for significant changes to the system at all levels of complexity is an essential part of supporting collaborative design.
-By creating these opportunities, the owners of the problems can be involved in the formulation and evolution of those problems through the system.
-The challenge for these open systems is to provide for extension and modification that are appropriate for the people who need to make changes.
+Providing open systems is an essential part of supporting collaborative design.
+An open system provides opportunities for significant changes to the system at all levels of complexity.
+Enhancement and evolution of the system are "first-class design activities."
+By creating the opportunities to shape the systems, the owners of the problems can be involved in the formulation and evolution of those problems through the system.
+The challenge for these open systems is to provide opportunities for extension and modification that are appropriate for the people who need to make changes.
 This is based on the following principles: